Amsterdam on a Budget: 7 Ways to Save in Amsterdam

 Amsterdam is a beautiful city to visit as it has many incredible attractions, the breathtaking scenery made up of romantic canals and vibrant streets and amazing nearby area to explore and discover even the hidden and more traditional side of the Dutch culture.
-I’ve been there and I know how expensive a trip to Amsterdam could be, so today I am here to give you my best top 7 tips to keep you saving money but without renouncing to anything!
-Let’s get started!
+I’ve been there and I know how expensive a trip to Amsterdam could be.
+Today I am here to give you my best top 7 tips.

 1. Renting a car to optimise your time and explore nearby areas too

 If you don’t want to spend all your money on costly public transportation then hire a car.
 The bonus is you could visit some nearby areas such as Haarlem and Zandvoort.
+For a beach break you can visit the beach and historic city of The Hague.
+There’s plenty of great things to do in the Hague and it’s only a 45 min drive.
 You can find great deals on holidayautos.com to book the car in advance and choose when and where to pick it up and return it too.
 It is a lot easier than you may expect and, best of all, it is a real investment and can save you a lot of money.

 2. Relying on street food to eat something typical (and cheaper)